gbrrestoration/rrap-mds-knowledge-hub/modelling/environmental_mod/index.md

 ## Habitat Maps

-Three types of habitat maps for The Reef were developed using a combination of object-based image analysis and ecological modelling, building upon a previous mapping apporach developed for the Capricorn Bunker Group area (Roelfsema et al., 2018).
+Three types of habitat maps for the Great Barrier Reef were developed using a combination of object-based image analysis and ecological modelling, building upon a previous mapping apporach developed for the Capricorn Bunker Group area (Roelfsema et al., 2018).
 The following habitat maps were produced by Roelfsema et al. (2020):
 1. Geomorphic Zonation,
 2. Benthic Cover and
 3. Coral Type.

-The M&DS suite utilises the Geomorphic Zonation and Benthic Cover maps to delineate polygon boundaries and to identify suitable areas for coral restoration across The Reef.
+The M&DS suite utilises the Geomorphic Zonation and Benthic Cover maps to delineate polygon boundaries and to identify suitable areas for coral restoration across the Great Barrier Reef.

 ## eReefs Suite

-The eReefs modelling system (Steven et al., 2019) uses the CSIRO Environmental Modelling Suite (Baird et al., 2020) to represent the 3 dimensional hydro-dynamic, sediment and biogeochemistry and ecological processes to simulate temperature, salinity and water quality across the Reef.
+The eReefs modelling system (Steven et al., 2019) uses the CSIRO Environmental Modelling Suite (Baird et al., 2020) to represent the 3 dimensional hydro-dynamic, sediment and biogeochemistry and ecological processes to simulate temperature, salinity and water quality across the Great Barrier Reef.

-eReefs is a platform that provides a picture of what is currently happening on the reef, and what will likely happen in the future.
+eReefs is a platform that provides a picture of what is currently happening on the Great Barrier Reef, and what will likely happen in the future.

 **More information on eReefs:** [CSIRO website](https://research.csiro.au/ereefs/){:target="\_blank"}

 ### Hydro-dynamic Models (GBR4 & GBR1)

-eReefs hydro-dynamic models provide information about currents and water temperature on The Reef in three dimensions and with 1-4 km resolution (GBR1 & GBR4).
+eReefs hydro-dynamic models provide information about currents and water temperature on the Great Barrier Reef in three dimensions and with 1-4 km resolution (GBR1 & GBR4).
 These models operate in near real time, allowing current conditions to be estimated, and hindcasts date back to 2010 (4 km grid) and 2014 (1 km grid).

 ReefMod uses connectivity matrices from GBR4 to estimate particle movement and simulate regional connectivity, while CoCoNet processes connectivity matrices from GBR1 into dispersal kernels to model regional connectivity.